cardano-scaling/alba/design/design.md

 However, at this point, this is not our goal, since achieving that would require significant additional effort.
-We need to roll out a reference implemenentation so that our primary clients (Mithril, Peras, Leios) can incorporate it in their prototypes, and also so that the external community can study and experiment with ALBA as well.
+We need to roll out a reference implemenentation so that engineers can starts studying and prototyping with ALBA.

 The following is a list of known discrepancies that prevent us from making the rigorous guarantees about soundness and completeness errors.